Apurv-1998/Expenditure-Calculator/README.md

 <h3> Method 1</h3>
   <p> Export the project to eclipse and run the project </p>
 <h3> Method 2</h3>
-  <p> Dowload The Project and extract it to any folder
+  <p> Download The Project and extract it to any folder
     <ul>
       <li>Open cmd in that folder</li>
       <li>Run the mvn clean command</li>